This Sling TV review takes a look at the packages, channels and cost of this frugal Cable TV alternative.

 Your internet connection can be wired or wireless, but if your connection is wired you’ll need to make sure your streaming media player has an ethernet connection.
 Smaller players like the Roku Streaming Stick do not have an ethernet connection and are connected only through WiFi.

-Sling TV also recommends an internet speed of 25mbps or higher to use their services.
+Sling also recommends an internet speed of 25mbps or higher to use their services.
 If you have less than that it may still work, but you may have some technical issues like pausing, slow loading or buffering.

-Once your internet connection is established all you need to do is connect your streaming media player to your TV by following your device’s instructions (skip this if you have a Smart TV) and then download the Sling TV app if it’s not already on there and log in.
+Once your internet connection is established all you need to do is connect your streaming media player to your TV by following your device’s instructions (skip this if you have a Smart TV) and then download the Sling app if it’s not already on there and log in.

 Devices That Support Sling TV: